medcomdk/dk-medcom-terminology/README.md

 # MedComTerminology
- Implementation Guide for FHIR ConceptsMaps, CodeSystems and ValueSets defined for MedComs FHIR standards.
+ Implementation Guide for ConceptsMaps, CodeSystems and ValueSets defined for MedComs FHIR standards.